At long last, jury gets closing arguments in Depp trial - NewsBreak

 At long last, jury gets closing arguments in Depp trial

-After a six-week trial in which Johnny Depp and Amber Heard tore into each other over the nasty details of their short marriage, both sides told a jury the exact same thing Friday — they want their lives back.
+FALLS CHURCH, Va. — (AP) — Johnny Depp’s lawyers asked a jury Friday “to give Mr. Depp his life back” by finding that his ex-wife, Amber Heard, committed libel.

-Heard “ruined his life by falsely telling the world she was a survivor of domestic abuse at the hands of Mr. Depp,” Depp lawyer Camille Vasquez told the jury in closing arguments in his libel trial against his ex-wife.
+Heard “ruined his life by falsely telling the world she was a survivor of domestic abuse at the hands of Mr. Depp,” lawyer Camille Vasquez told the jury in closing arguments, referencing Heard's allegations that she had been physically and sexually assaulted by Depp on numerous occasions.

-Heard's lawyers, meanwhile, said Depp ruined Heard's life by launching a smear campaign against her when she divorced him and publicly accused him of assault in 2016.

-“In Mr. Depp’s world, you don’t leave Mr. Depp,” said Heard's lawyer, J. Benjamin Rottenborn.
-“If you do, he will start a campaign of global humiliation against you.”

 “This case for Mr. Depp has never been about money,” said Depp lawyer Benjamin Chew.
 “It is about Mr. Depp's reputation and freeing him from the prison in which he has lived for the last six years.”

-Heard filed a $100 million counterclaim against the former “Pirates of the Caribbean” star after his lawyer called her allegations a hoax.
-Though the counterclaim has received less attention at the trial, Heard lawyer Elaine Bredehoft said it provides an avenue for the jury to compensate Heard for the abuse Depp inflicted on her even after they split by orchestrating a smear campaign.
+Heard filed a $100 million counterclaim against Depp after his lawyer called her allegations a hoax.
+Though the counterclaim has received less attention at the trial, Heard lawyer Elaine Bredehoft said it provides an avenue for the jury to compensate Heard for the abuse Depp has inflicted on her by orchestrating a smear campaign against her.

 “We're asking you to finally hold this man responsible,” she told the jury.
 “He has never accepted responsibility for anything in his life.”

-The seven-person civil jury began its deliberations at 3 p.m.
-Friday and finished for the day about two hours later.
-They will resume Tuesday.

-Depp says he never struck Heard and that she concocted the abuse allegations.
-He has said he was the one physically attacked by Heard multiple times.
+Depp says he never struck Heard and that she concocted the abuse allegations to gain an advantage in divorce proceedings.
+He has said he was often physically attacked by Heard.

 “There is an abuser in this courtroom, but it is not Mr. Depp,” Vasquez said.